istio/istio.io/content/en/docs/ops/configuration/traffic-management/traffic-routing/index.md

 Standard Kubernetes networking has these same concepts, too, but they are much simpler and generally hidden.
 When a `Service` is created, there is typically an associated frontend -- the automatically created DNS name (such as `http.ns.svc.cluster.local`), and an automatically created IP address to represent the service (the `ClusterIP`).
-Similarly, a backend is also created - the `Endpoints` or `EndpointSlice` - which represents all of the `Pod`s selected by the service.
+Similarly, a backend is also created - the `Endpoints` or `EndpointSlice` - which represents all of the pods selected by the service.

 ## Protocols